Macsito-prog/Macsito-prog/README.md

 ### <div align="center">I'm Max.
 Web developer with interest in Data Analysis and all things Python!</div>

-- 🔭 I’m currently working getting my programmer's degree.
+- 🔭 Junior Developer.

-- 🌱 I’m currently learning Power BI.
-Planning on learning iOS development next.
+- 🌱 I’m currently working at an inssurance company.

 - ❓ Ask me about anything related to music and [the greatest band in the world.](https://www.youtube.com/watch?v=gnoGvW6o6rk&ab_channel=RushVEVO)

 - ⚡ Fun fact: got top 100 on COD MW3

+- 🎴 New Magic Player

 <table><tr><td valign="top" width="33%">